Virginie-T/Pizza-JS/README.md

 Clone this repository.
 Open 'address-book.html' in a web browser (file is in project root directory). <br><br>
-Copyright © 2015 Erica Cha & Virginie Trubiano
+Copyright © 2015 Virginie Trubiano

 <b>License</b>